pingswept/me30-website/content/logistics/exercises.md

 The picture below shows the concept of what you're building.
 In place of the motor, we'll use an LED.

 ![Typical BJT circuit](/img/typical-bjt-circuit.png)

+### 4. Measure a DC gearmotor (part 1)

+Here are a few basic measurements you can make to understand your DC gearmotor better.
+We'll start with current measurement.

+1. When your motor is stalled (like if you're trying to lift something too heavy with it), it behaves like a resistor.
+This is when your motor draws maximum current, so checking the resistance is a good way to estimate the maximum current for whatever drive voltage you choose.
+Using the resistance-measuring setting of your multimeter (the omega symbol, Ω, represents ohms), measure the resistance of the coils of your motor.
+2. Make your DC gearmotor spin by connecting your motor directly to your 12 V DC power supply using alligator clips.
+Then, measure the current the motor draws with no load attached by putting your multimeter in series with the motor.
+You should switch your multimeter to the A setting (for Amps), and move the red lead to the port on the left side of the meter that is labeled "A".
+The black lead stays in the black port labeled "COM".

+With these measurements, you can estimate the maximum current the motor will draw at any voltage, and the minimum current at 12 V. If you can estimate how much power a task will require, you can start to figure out what voltage this motor would need to deliver that power (assuming perfect efficiency, for now).
+That's the first step toward deciding whether this is the right motor for whatever you're building.